Medication Safety Information

 - AvataCore is not a substitute for in-person medical care or an established relationship with a primary care provider.

 All clinical services available through the AvataCore platform are provided exclusively by independent licensed healthcare providers who are not employees or agents of AvataCore.
-Clinical operations are facilitated through the OpenLoop Health network and its affiliated provider network.
+Clinical operations are facilitated through our clinical partner network and its affiliated provider network.

 All medical decisions — including assessment of eligibility for treatment, diagnosis, treatment planning, dosage determination, and issuance of prescriptions — are made solely by independent licensed healthcare providers exercising their independent clinical judgment.
 AvataCore makes no guarantee that enrollment will result in a prescription being issued.